nci/scores/docs/contributing.md

 ## Review Processes

-Contributions of code through merge requests are welcomed.
-Prior to developing a merge request, it may be a good idea to create a GitHub issue to capture what the merge request is trying to achieve, any pertinent details, and how it aligns to the roadmap.
+Contributions of code through pull requests are welcomed.
+Prior to developing a pull request, it may be a good idea to create a GitHub issue to capture what the pull request is trying to achieve, any pertinent details, and how it aligns to the roadmap.
 Otherwise, please explain this in the pull request.

 All code will undergo a review process prior to being included in the develop branch in order to ensure both the coding and the statistical and scientific validity of changes.